Fortescue (company): BC Iron

 BC Iron is a much smaller mining company with iron ore deposits at Nullagine.
 In 2009, the two companies entered into a 50-50 joint venture in which BC Iron manages mining, crushing and screening, and trucking while Fortescue is contracted to provide haulage and port services to the joint venture.
 In December 2012 Fortescue sold a 25% stake to BC Iron Ore for A$190 million and agreed to increase the available capacity to the NJV on Fortescue's rail and port infrastructure from the existing 5 million tonnes per annum (mtpa), to 6 mtpa for the life of the joint venture.

 Atlas Iron

 In June 2018 Fortescue announced the purchase of 15% of junior iron ore miner Atlas Iron.
 This brought Fortescue's ownership stakes up to nearly 20%.
 The acquisition of a controlling interest in Atlas Iron was planned to give Fortescue access to greater port capacity as well as additional higher-grade iron ore tenements.
 This also potentially allowed a move towards lithium production.

 This move was also potentially giving Fortescue access to the North West Infrastructure joint venture.
 This venture was a collaboration between Atlas Iron, Brockman Mining and FerrAus.

 In October 2018, however, Atlas was acquired by Redstone Resources, a fully owned subsidiary of Hancock Prospecting, and delisted from the Australian Securities Exchange on 21 November 2018.

-Belinda, Gabon
+Belinga, Gabon

-In February 2023 Fortescue Metals Group inked in an agreement to develop iron ore at Belinda in Gabon with a road and railway to an existing port.
+In February 2023 Fortescue Metals Group inked in an agreement to develop iron ore at Belinga in north-eastern Gabon with a road and railway to an existing port of Owendo.
+The initial quantity of ore to be exported is 2 million tonnes of ore per year.